-parameter default actual used value alue
+parameter default actual used value

 UVB VIS NIR

 rectify-bin-lambda -1.0 0.02 0.02 0.06

 rectify-bin-slit -1.0 0.16 0.16 0.21

 - The input science and sky frames must all have the same exposure time.
-There must be at least the same number of sky observations as the number of science object observations, and the first N sky observations will be paired up with the N science observations. - It is assumed that all the science frames have been observed such that the object is at the same position on the slit in all frames.
+If there are more SKY (OBJECT) frames than OBJECT (SKY) frames, a number of SKY (OBJECT) frames are dropped such that an equal number of SKY and OBJECT frames are processed. - It is assumed that all the science frames have been observed such that the object is at the same position on the slit in all frames.
 If this is not the case, then the recipe reduction cascade is not appropriate, and the science frames should be reduced by this recipe individually. - It is assumed that the sky does not vary significantly within each pair of object/sky observations.
 If this is not the case, then the recipe algorithms are not appropriate, and the results will suffer from systematic errors. - The threshold for cosmic ray detection in units of sigma is set by default to the relatively high value of removecrhsingle-sigmalim = 20.0.
 This is to avoid flagging the edges of the brightest sky lines as cosmic ray events.
 If cosmic ray hits are still present in the output spectrum, then reduce the value of this parameter while checking that the edges of sky lines are not flagged.
-In very few cases, you may need to set this threshold even higher. - To control the sampling of the output 1D and 2D spectra, set the parameters rectify-bin-lambda and rectify-bin-slit appropriately. - The window used to define the local spatial profile is set via stdextract-interp-hsize.
-Increase this parameter if you find "gaps" in the 1D spectrum at the positions of bad pixels in order to interpolate over them. - The output 1D spectrum has a third extension that stores quality flags.
-Please be aware that outliers in the flux extension may well be bad or interpolated values that are appropriately flagged in the third extension. - Due to the improvement of the response determination achieved in this release we strongly discourage the use of response curves delivered by Calselector.
+In very few cases, you may need to set this threshold even higher.

 Doc: VLT-MAN-ESO-14650-4840

-Issue: Issue 12.0
+Issue: Issue 3.7.7

 Date: Date

-Page: 94 of 138
+Page: 121 of 186